Our Transportation Vision

 - Virginia's transportation system will be Good for Business, Good for Communities, and Good to Go.
 Virginians will benefit from transportation system advances Virginia businesses, attracts a 21st century workforce, and promotes healthy communities where Virginians of all ages and abilities can thrive.

-Guiding Principles describe an organization’s beliefs and philosophy pertaining to quality assurance and performance improvement.
-The principles should guide what the organization does, why it does it, and how.
+Guiding Principles describe an organization’s beliefs and philosophy about quality assurance and performance improvement.
+The principles guide the organization’s actions and approach.

 |GP 1: Optimize Return on Investments Implement the right solution at the right price, striving to meet current needs while advancing long-term prosperity and livability.|